divyasripadham/pg-insurance/README.md

 2. Run the RSpec tests located under the /spec folder.
 3. Go to http://localhost:3000/ to launch the website.
 4. On the home page, click the Get Estimate button.
-5. In the Estimate page, enter your information and click the Submit button.
+5. In the Estimate page, enter Person information and click the Submit button.
 6. You will see a summary page showing the estimated policy price and the rules that were applied to calculate the policy price.
+7. Click the Get Another Estimate button to calculate policy price for new Person information.